dialob/dialob-parent/README.md

 Hooks:

 - `useFillSession()` returns the fill API session object
-- `useFillItem(id)` pulls the item with the given id from the session and keeps it updated
+- `useFillItem(id)` pulls the item and its errors with the given id from the session and keeps it updated
 - `useFillValueSet(id)` pulls the value set with the given id from the session and keeps it updated

 ## Install